laur89/docker-borg-mysql-backup/README.md

 This image is mainly intended for backing up mysql dumps to local and/or remote [borg](https://github.com/borgbackup/borg) repos.
 Other files may be included in the backup, and database dumps can be excluded altogether.

-The container features `backup` and `restore` scripts that can either be ran directly with docker, or by cron, latter being the preferred method.
+The container features `backup`, `restore` and `list` scripts that can either be ran directly with docker, or by cron, latter being the preferred method.

 For cron and/or remote borg usage, you also need to mount container configuration at `/config`, containing ssh key (named `id_rsa`) and/or crontab file (named `crontab`).